Foxlider/S8-MachineLearning-Project/Readme.md

 The first dataset `db.json` is made from the images downloaded from the Wikidata query.
 All available `Exif` tags are extracted as well as orientation, width and height of the image.
 In the exif tags, only `Make`, `Model`, `Resolution`, and `ISO` are used for now as they were the most logical to differentiate images.

 The second dataset `db_images.json` is made from processe versions of each imaged to add 3 dominant colors to the tags.
-Dominant colors are processed with `MiniBatchKmeans` algorythm and stored as RGB values.
+Dominant colors are processed with `MiniBatchKmeans` algorithm and stored as RGB values.
 For the final prediction, we convert those RGB values to the colsest color name according to the `CSS3` standard.

 > ## Information concerning user preferences